 5. Gather evidence at the scene

 The more evidence you gather at the accident scene, the better, but only do so if you can do it safely.
-Take pictures and videos of the accident and the surrounding area including the road itself, the conditions, the damage to all involved vehicles, and any other type of damage such as property damage, collapsed guard rails, bent road signs, or anything else you can see.
+Take pictures and videos of the scene and surrounding area, including the road itself, the conditions, the damage to all involved vehicles, and any other damage such as property damage, collapsed guard rails, bent road signs, or anything else you can see.
 If possible, take pictures of your injuries if you can.

 6. Visit Urgent Care or your primary care physician

-Don’t wait to see a doctor, go right away — the importance of this can’t be stressed enough.
-There are several injuries that aren’t visible or apparent immediately after the accident.
-You might not start feeling symptoms for hours, or, in some instances, even days.
+Don’t wait to see a doctor; go right away — the importance of this can’t be stressed enough.
+Several injuries aren’t visible or apparent immediately after the accident.
+You might not start feeling symptoms for hours or, in some instances, even days.
 Delaying medical treatment could increase the chances of complications or worse injuries that could set back your recovery for months.

 Immediate medical care is critical for your health, but it could also be critical to your case because the at-fault driver’s insurance company will do everything possible to deny you compensation.
 If you don’t get medical help, the insurer will argue that your injury wasn’t nearly as bad as you’re claiming, or they might claim you were injured at another time and are simply trying to get them to pay for your treatment.